Is Male Depression Different From Female Depression?

 Takeaway

 Almost twice as many women are diagnosed with major depressive disorder as men.
-However, while some biological differences may contribute to higher rates of depression in women, it may not be the complete picture.
+However, while some biological differences may contribute to higher rates of depression in women, these differences may not be the complete picture.
 Some men are reluctant to seek help due to unhealthy gender expectations, which can lead to emotional suppression.
 Additionally, some symptoms of depression are different in men, making recognizing depressive symptoms challenging.
 If you are experiencing symptoms of depression or want to confide in someone, you can reach out to a licensed therapist at any time online or in your area for support.

 Depression is treatable, and you're not alone